-NON MINIMUM PHASE ZERO?
-It was surprising to observe a non-minimum phase zero on the transfer function from u to $V_s$ (Figure 4.12b).
+It was surprising to observe a non-minimum phase zero on the transfer function from u to $V_s$ (Figure 4.14b).
 It was initially thought that this non-minimum phase behavior was an artifact arising from the measurement.
-A longer measurement was performed using different excitation signals (noise, slow sine sweep, etc.) to determine if the phase behavior of the zero changes (Figure 4.13).
-The coherence (Figure 4.13a) is good even in the vicinity of the lightly damped zero, and the phase (Figure 4.13b) clearly indicates non-minimum phase behavior.
+A longer measurement was performed using different excitation signals (noise, slow sine sweep, etc.) to determine if the phase behavior of the zero changes (Figure 4.15).
+The coherence (Figure 4.15a) is good even in the vicinity of the lightly damped zero, and the phase (Figure 4.15b) clearly indicates non-minimum phase behavior.

-Such non-minimum phase zero when using load cells has also been observed on other mechanical systems [59, 136, 144].
-It could be due to small non-linearity in the system, but the reason for this non-minimum phase for the APA300ML is not yet clear.
+Such non-minimum phase zero when using load cells has also been observed on other mechanical systems [56, 133, 142].
+It could be induced to small non-linearity in the system, but the reason for this non-minimum phase for the APA300ML is not yet clear.

-However, this is not so important here because the zero is lightly damped (i.e. very close to the imaginary axis), and the closed loop poles (see the root locus plot in Figure 4.17b) should not be unstable, except for very large controller gains that will never be applied in practice.
+However, this is not so important here because the zero is lightly damped (i.e. very close to the imaginary axis), and the closed loop poles (see the Root Locus plot in Figure 4.19b) should not be unstable, except for very large controller gains that will never be applied in practice.

-Figure 4.13: Measurement of the anti-resonance found in the transfer function from u to $V_s$ .
+Figure 4.15: Measurement of the anti-resonance found in the transfer function from u to $V_s$ .
 The coherence (a) is quite good around the anti-resonance frequency.
-The phase (b) shows a non-minimum phase behavior.
+The phase (b) shoes a non-minimum phase behavior.